alban-gerome/javascript/README.md

   }
 });
 ```
 I just need to get the snippet above to work with script elements with a src attribute and possibly iframes, Ajax requests, fetch requests.
 That's so fetch!
-That would expose all network requests the tags we work with fire and then we can isole all Adobe Analytics requests from that trove of information, decode them and generate the CSVs on the fly!
+That would expose all network requests the tags we work with fire and then we can isolate all Adobe Analytics requests from that trove of information, decode them and generate the CSVs on the fly!

 Another use is to inject the Adobe Launch monitoring hooks as per this article by Aaron Hardy: https://medium.com/adobetech/launch-library-monitoring-hooks-c674d16deae3.
 Please note that the article misses a 4th hook called "ruleConditionFailed".